 The Dennes Room

-The Dennes Room (234 Moses Hall) is named in honor of Professor William Dennes, who played a central role in reshaping the Philosophy Department in the 1960s.
+The Dennes Room (234 Philosophy Hall) is named in honor of Professor William Dennes, who played a central role in reshaping the Philosophy Department in the 1960s.
 The room is used for philosophy seminars and meetings.

-Once the rehearsal room for the university band and chorus, 301 Moses Hall now houses the graduate students' lounge, offices, computer room, and mailboxes.
+Once the rehearsal room for the university band and chorus, 301 Philosophy Hall now houses the graduate students' lounge, offices, computer room, and mailboxes.
 It is also the site of the department's post-colloquium receptions.

 The Stroud Room

-The Stroud Room (302 Moses Hall) is named in honor of Professor Barry Stroud.
+The Stroud Room (302 Philosophy Hall) is named in honor of Professor Barry Stroud.
 Formerly the Chair’s Office, it is being renovated through donations from his family, friends, students, and colleagues.
 It will be home to a set of Stroud’s books, representing his intellectual biography, and will host philosophy seminars and meetings.